SvenRosvall/VLCB-Arduino/docs/Examples.md

 is implemented using "event slots" instead of relying on specific event variables.

 Events in slots 1-4 are produced when switch 1-4 respectively is activated.
-No default events are created.
-If there is no event for a switch no event is produced.
+If there is no event in the slot for an activated switch then a default event is created.

 Consumed events in slots 10-19 activate LED 1, events in slots 20-29 activate LED 2, etc.